azia894/Audioapp/readme.rst

 Installation
 ************
 1 .Copy the folder to your application server.
 Open http://localhost/<folder_name> .
-2. Import audioapp.sql file to your MySQL database
+2. Import audio_app.sql file to your MySQL database
 3. Configure database.
 Open application/config/database.php and add your MySQL databse username and password.

 *******